CS555 Computer Communications and Networking

 - Congestion control

-site-unix, meaning that the TA will grade your projects on that
+the ITE computing infrastructure, meaning that the TA will grade your projects on that

 platform.
-Currently, it points to zeus.ite.gmu.edu.
+Currently, it points to hercules.ite.gmu.edu.

 - Assignments and Projects are individual efforts.